CommonRoad/commonroad-autoware-interface/README.md

 ## Introduction of files
 _**cr2autoware:**_
-* cr2autoware.py: a ROS2 node that subscribe information from autoware and process information and publish data to autoware.
+* cr2autoware.py: a ROS2 node that subscribes information from autoware and processes information and publishes data to autoware.
-* tf2_geometry_msgs.py: define help-functions for transformation between map frame and other frames.
+* tf2_geometry_msgs.py: defines help-functions for transformation between map frame and other frames.
 * utils.py: used for visualization of planning.

 _**config:**_